How to create a wallet

 A screen will then appear that outlines what a secret recovery phrase is, how you should copy it down (again, on paper not in digital form) and information on why you should never share your secret recovery phrase with anyone.

-Secret Recovery Phrasemnemonic phrase, or Seed Phrase is a set of typically either 12 or 24 words, which can be used to derive an infinite number of accounts.
+A Secret Recovery Phrase, mnemonic phrase, or Seed Phrase is a set of typically either 12 or 24 words, which can be used to derive an infinite number of accounts.
 Often times these phrases are used by cryptocurrency hardware wallets, to be written down on a piece of paper by the user to safely back up the users’ funds.

 For example, a 12 word Secret Recovery Phrase looks like this: